luo-group/MosPro/README.md

 Each experiment will create a corresponding log directory under the specified directory.
 All the checkpoints and sample results will be stored in the log directory.

 ## Evaluate sample results
 To evaluate the sample results of MosPro on a certain benchmarking dataset, use the corresponding evaluation script.
-For example, to evaluate the samples of GFP-stability dataset, run the following:
+For example, to evaluate the samples of the GFP-stability dataset, run the following:
 ```
 python scripts/evaluate_GFP_stability.py configs/gfp_ddg/evaluate.yml --sample_path path/to/sample_csv
 ```
-A evaluation result file and metric file for 500 randomly selected samples will be generated in the same diretory of `path/to/sample_csv`.
+An evaluation result file and metric file for 500 randomly selected samples will be generated in the same directory of `path/to/sample_csv`.

-Note that for evaluating stability you need to download [FoldX](https://foldxsuite.crg.eu/), get a license for activation., and copy the FoldX executable file to the main directory.
+Note that for evaluating protein stability you need to download [FoldX](https://foldxsuite.crg.eu/) and copy the FoldX executable file to the main directory of this repo.